bcgov/entity/docs/Way of Working/SoS_ScrumofScrums.md

     - Do you have any dependencies on other teams

 - New Business
+    - Should all 'Team' (Assets, Entities, Relationships) tickets in the sprint backlog and right of it on the board have the current milestone label?
     - Action Items from Hand-off Discussion
         - Break big tasks into smaller pieces (2-3 days max)
         - Commit less / deliver more